rizkymaulana112/QRCode_Generator/README.md

 - Export result to excel and folder thats contains QR code
 - Generate QR Codes automatically

+# How to  make Python to .exe
+1. Install PyInstaller = pip install pyinstaller
+2. Navigate to the project directory = cd D:\QR_APAR
+3. Build the executable = pyinstaller -w app.py
+4. Wait for the build process to finish dist/
+5. Location =
+dist/
+└── app/
+    └── app.exe
+6. Before running the application, copy  the following/files into the same directory as app.exe dist/
+└── app/
+    ├── app.exe
+    ├── sound/
+    ├── gambar/
+    └── logo_ehs.png

 # How to Use
 1. Open folder dist, go to folder app, and run app.exe
 2. Choose excel file thats contain datasheet (No, Kode, Ruangan)